Star Trek: Strange New Worlds season 3

 The third season of the American television series Star Trek: Strange New Worlds follows Captain Christopher Pike and the crew of the starship Enterprise in the 23rd century as they explore new worlds and carry out missions during the decade before Star Trek: The Original Series (1966–1969).
 The season was produced by CBS Studios in association with Secret Hideout, Weed Road Pictures, H M R X Productions, and Roddenberry Entertainment, with Akiva Goldsman and Henry Alonso Myers as showrunners.

 Anson Mount, Ethan Peck, and Rebecca Romijn respectively star as Pike, Spock, and Number One, along with Jess Bush, Christina Chong, Celia Rose Gooding, Melissa Navia, Babs Olusanmokun, and Martin Quinn.
 Many of the regular actors and several guest stars portray younger versions of characters from The Original Series.
 Planning for a third season of Strange New Worlds began by June 2022, and it was officially announced in March 2023 ahead of an intended filming start that May.
 Production was delayed by the 2023 Hollywood labor disputes and instead started in December 2023.
 Filming took place at CBS Stages Canada in Mississauga, Ontario, until May 2024.
-The showrunners continued the series' episodic storytelling approach, giving each episode a different genre and tone.
+The showrunners continued the series' episodic storytelling approach, giving each episode a different genre and tone, such as the murder mystery episode "A Space Adventure Hour".

 The season premiered on the streaming service Paramount+ on July 17, 2025, with its first two episodes.
 The rest of the 10-episode run was released weekly until September 11.
-A fourth season was ordered in April 2024.
+It initially received generally positive reviews, but critics ultimately found the season to be tonally uneven and a step down from the previous two.
+It was nominated for several Saturn Awards.
+A fourth season was announced in April 2024.